What Is Capacity Management – Guide & Best Practices (2026)

 What is the role of a capacity manager?

 The role of a capacity manager is to make sure that resources are well-matched to meet current and future demand.
-This includes monitoring allocation, measuring their performance through analyzing key performance indicators (KPIs), identifying disruptions and reallocating capacity, and forecasting upcoming demand.
+This includes monitoring allocation, measuring performance through key performance indicators (KPIs), identifying disruptions and reallocating capacity, and forecasting upcoming demand.

 Connect With Agency Peers